dinshaw/dinshaw.github.io/full-outline.md

 # [] No such thing as a DevOps team

+# [] #devops
 * Twitter still has lots of valuable

-## The Problem
+# [] So what's the problem?
+* What is it about my life as a developer that is so bad?
 * As a professionals in the software industry, our job is to:
-** Deliver value to our end users by innovation
+* Deliver value to our end users by innovation
-** We are supposed to be conceptualizing and building the future of the way people organize their lives.
+* We are supposed to be conceptualizing and building the future of the way people organize their lives.
 * But the reality is that we spend a great deal of time on:
-** Unplanned work
+1. Unplanned work
-** Configuring and fixing our tools and environments ** And trouble shooting the hand-off to from Dev to Ops
+2. Configuring and fixing our tools and environments
+3. And trouble shooting the hand-off to from Dev to Ops

 * And the better we get, the more complicated our tool chains and environments become, and fragility creeps into projects and lives.
 * Critical systems cannot be fragile

-* [SLIDE] Link to talk
-* Why We Need DevOps Now: A Fourteen Year Study Of High Performing IT Organizations
+# [] Why We Need DevOps Now
+* Benchmarked over 1,500 organizations for 14 years
+* All companies, not just SAAS products, have a huge dependency on  IT
+* Led him to the heart of the DevOps movement
 * I'm taking a lot of things from this presentation
 * High Performance Organizations
+* Etsy, Netflix, Facebook, Amazon, Twitter and Google
-** Using Version control and automation to ship [...] applications quickly without disrupting servicez ** deploy code 30 times more frequently than their peers ** completing those deployments 8,000 times faster (1 min deploy vs 1 week deploy) ** 50 percent fewer failures.
+* Using Version control and automation to ship [...] applications quickly without disrupting service
+* deploy code 30 times more frequently than their peers
+* completing those deployments 8,000 times faster (1 min deploy vs 1 week deploy)
+* 50 percent fewer failures.
-** restoring service 12 times faster
+* restoring service 12 times faster
 * Those are some pretty compelling numbers

+# [] The Dream
-# The dream is that, all day, all we have to do is 'our jobs'
+* The dream is that, all day, all we have to do is 'our jobs'
 * That our work moves from left to right, through our entire system, business–requirement to production, with very little exception.
-* At the end of every sprint we have working code AND the env it runs in
 * DevOps refers to the ways and means to keep our systems efficient, and to enable us to keep applications available while constantly introducing significant amounts of change into production.
 * New responsibility now falls on Developers in that we need to own both the development of our software, and also the operation of it.
 * Responsibility falls on Operations to provide us with the tools that we need to do this.
 * Responsibility falls on everyone to start a dialog.
 To begin to collaborate and to cooperate.

-[SLIDE] - Holding hands
+# [] Holding hands
+* Because, where we used to say at the end of every sprint we have working code AND the env it runs in
 * And this collaboration and cooperation is the 'Culture' of DevOps that, as you may have heard, is going to save us all.

-* [SLIDE] Culture
+# [] Culture
 * What's that you say?
 But culture is not going to help you with your current problem.

-* [SLIDE] Buthole
+# [] Angry Monster
 * You are totally right

-* [SLIDE] Fuck Culture
+# [] Fuck Culture
 * Give me tools

-[SLIDE] - Tools
+# [] - Tools
 * Tools I can use

+# [] G'Tool
-* [SLIDE] G'Tool, whoops...
-Computer
+whoops...

+# [] Computer
-* And more specifically,, give me _Common_ tools
+* And more specifically, give me _Common_ tools
-* 'Common', because if we are all using the same tools we will get better at them quicker, but also because a common toolset fosters the colaberation and cooperation that will lead to the trust and respect.
-To tear down the wall
+* 'Common', because if we are all using the same tools we will get better at them quicker,
+* Because a common toolset fosters the collaboration and cooperation that will lead to the trust and respect we need to start tearing down the wall

-[SLIDE] TEAR DOWN THE WALL
+# [] TEAR DOWN THE WALL
 * I'm gonna talk about some specific tools to check out in a minute, but one example of common tooling is that developers and operations, and really the whole organization, should be using the same version control system.
-If something happens in the middle of the night, and everyone knows where to look, has access, and knows how to use the tools to say: do a version bump, then one less person gets woken up, one less person is grumpy the next morning, and everyone wins.
+* If something happens in the middle of the night, and everyone knows where to look, has access, and knows how to use the tools to say: do a version bump, then one less person gets woken up, one less person is grumpy the next morning, and everyone wins.
 * Not just refactoring legacy code anymore, we are refactoring legacy organizations and the way we work.
 * When we refactor code, we succeed when it is easy to change the code without breaking anything.
 This is important because our job, as a developer, if you had to sum it up, is introducing change.
 * We need systems that are capable and comfortable existing in a constant state of change.
-* This is so far from where a lot of organizations are today, that in the Why We Need DevOps Now talk, Gene Kim says:
+* This is so far from where a lot of organizations are today, that in the Why We Need DevOps Now talk, Gene Kim says refers to this  as

+# [] The Danger Zore
 You need a culture that keeps pushing into the danger zone And has the habits that enable you to survive in the danger zone.

+# [] Scott Cook
 * Intuit's Scott Cook at the Economist conference 2011 Talking about when TurboTax:
 By installing a rampant innovation culture, they now do 165 experiments in the three months of the season.
 Our business result?
 Conversion rate of the website is up 50 percent.
 Employee result?
 Everyone loves it, because now their ideas can make it to market.

-## So from a developer's point of view, what does this look like?
+## [] what does this look like?
 * A couples examples
+* At the bottom of our daily stack, is our workstation
 * We all have our development machines setup differently.
 The software we use and our configurations are the tools of our trade.
-* And just like a chef and his knives, this is a very personal thing.
-We put a lot of time into getting everything just right.
+* And in the same way that a chef has their knives, this is a very personal thing.
+We put a lot of time into getting everything just the way we want it.
-* THis is important because it directly effects our state of mind, and our emotional state,  when we sit down to work.
+* This is important because it directly effects our state of mind, and our emotional state, when we sit down to work.
-* It is great that we have this flexibility, but i'm sure we've all been ready to push some code on Friday afternoon, merge in master, bundle install, and everything blows up.
+* It is great that we have this flexibility, but it can also cause problems
+* We've all been ready to push code on Friday afternoon, we merge in master, bundle install, and ...

-* [Slide - FFF]
+# [] Fail.
-An hour later, if you're lucky, you realize it is because someone added a gem that doesn't build with the light-weight GCC that we  installed 'to save time'.
+* An hour later, if you're lucky, you realize it is because someone added a gem that doesn't build with the light-weight GCC that we installed 'to save time'.
-* This is a trite example but the problem is clear: the discrepancies between one or more developers environments have needlessly cost us time and energy.
+* This is a trite example but the problem is clear:
+* Discrepancies between one or more developers environments have needlessly cost us time and energy.
 * Does anyone here have a script that they use to set up their dev machine?
-* A lot of us have probably toyed with the idea of a setup script to provision our personal computers. maybe a shell script, or Chef, or Boxen, both of which I will talk about later, and even if we haven't done it, this seems totally reasonable because we will probably want the same tooling on all my machines.
+* A lot of us have probably toyed with the idea of a setup script to provision our personal computers. maybe a shell script, or Chef, or Boxen, both of which I will talk about soon, and even if we haven't done it, it should seem like a reasonable idea because we will probably want the same tooling on all my machines.
+We can tweak it when we need to
 * Now what if someone suggested that you share a setup script with your team?
 Or possibly your entire organization?
 * Sounds crazy, right?
 * Unless…